 There are two Brents named James living in Lincoln County, Tennessee as the same time as Eliza, that I wrote about here.
 They could be siblings, first cousins, or distant cousins?

 A lady named Mary Polly Brents married James Clift and lived in Lincoln County, Tennessee.
 She was born 1806 in North Carolina.
 No one has her parents listed on their family tree.
 Mary lived several houses away from James Monroe Brents on the 1860 census in Gasfactory / Gas Factory in Lincoln County, Tennessee.

 James Monroe Brents’ parents were Thomas Brents and Jenny McWhorter.
 Thomas was from Greene County, Kentucky, but married Jenny McWhorter in Williamson County, Tennessee.
 His brother Solomon Brents was a bondsman.
-This indicates brothers Thomas and Solomon were in the Lincoln County/Marshall County area.
+This indicates brothers Thomas and Solomon were close to the Lincoln County/Marshall County area.
 I have found no other Brents families in the area.
 Solomon moved on to Perry County, TN before 1840, and didn’t stay around Lincoln County.
-The most likely candidates for Eliza’s parents are Thomas and Jenny.
 They were in Lincoln County as early as 1818, when “Brents” is mentioned in an early land record to establish boundaries of William H. Ragsdale’s land.

 I have not found a will for Thomas Brents, but one of his son’s, William, had a lengthy write-up in Biographical and Historical Memoirs of Central Arkansas Counties; Saline County; Chicago: Goodspeed Publishers, 1889, shared by Richard Finegan/credit.